ashkan-abbasi66/python-comments/pytorch/intro/README.md

   *

-* **Low-Rank Adaptation (LoRA)**": How to fine-tune large model by introducing a smaller number of trainable parameters instead of modifying the entire model
+* **Low-Rank Adaptation (LoRA)**": How to fine-tune large models by introducing a smaller number of trainable parameters instead of modifying the entire model
   * [Improving LoRA - Weight-Decomposed Low-Rank Adaptation](https://magazine.sebastianraschka.com/p/lora-and-dora-from-scratch)